iv4xr-project/iv4xr-se-plugin/JvmClient/README.md

 To switch between characters, use Admin.Character.Switch, passing character ID.
 Main character ID is always se0.

 A few points:
-- This feature is a bit experimental, they may be glitches and unexpected behaviour, please send reports if you run into anything.
+- This feature is a bit experimental, there may be glitches and unexpected behaviour, please file [issue](https://github.com/iv4xr-project/iv4xr-se-plugin/issues/new) if you run into anything.
 - Toolbar is shared between characters.
-- Only main character can place blocks normally (but can place blocks through admin commands).
+- Only the main character can place blocks normally (but any character can place blocks through admin commands).
-- Created characters do not sustain scenario saves (do blocks?).

 ### Commands unaffected by character switch